google/temporian/CONTRIBUTING.md

 # How to Contribute

-Contributions for TensorFlow Decision Forests and its engine Yggdrasil Decision Forests are  welcome.
+Contributions for Temporian are welcome.

-See [github.com/google/yggdrasil-decision-forests](https://github.com/google/yggdrasil-decision-forests) for Yggdrasil Decision Forests.

 ## Pull Request Checklist